sarnendumukherjee/sarnendumukherjee.github.io/ProjectPlan.md

 *   **Project Card Enhancements:** Make project cards interactive on hover (lift, shadow, reveal details).
 (Skipped)
 *   **Skill Visualization:** Represent skills visually (e.g., skill cloud, animated progress bars).
 (Completed)
 *   **Contact Section Enhancements:** Animated Social Icons, Copy to Clipboard for Email.
 (Completed)

+## New ideas
+* Interactive Hero Section Background:
+       * Subtle Particle/Blob Animation: Instead of a static background, we could implement a dynamic, low-CPU particle effect or organic blob animation in the hero section.
+This adds a modern, tech-savvy feel and demonstrates advanced animation capabilities.
+We could use a library like particles.js or even custom GSAP animations for this.
+       * Dynamic Gradient: A background gradient that subtly shifts colors or direction over time, creating a calming yet dynamic visual.

+* Code Snippet Showcase with Syntax Highlighting:
+       * Dedicate a section to display small, well-formatted code snippets that highlight your coding style, problem-solving approach, or specific technical expertise.
+This is a direct way to show off your craft.
+We'd integrate a syntax highlighting library (like highlight.js or prism.js).

+* "Currently Learning/Playing With" Section:
+       * A dynamic and visually appealing section that highlights technologies you're currently exploring, new frameworks you're learning, or personal side projects you're actively working on.
+This demonstrates initiative, curiosity, and a passion for continuous learning.
+We could use icons and short descriptions, perhaps with a subtle animation on entry.

+* Animated Section Dividers/Transitions:
+       * Instead of just a simple line, we could have subtle, animated SVG dividers between sections that react to scroll, or more elaborate transitions when scrolling from one section to another.